 You take a mixture of computing, information systems and management modules selected according to your qualifications on entry.
 The choice of an implementation project or research dissertation is open to all students completing the taught requirement.

-The following 2 modules are compulsory for all students: Information Systems; and Project Management for Informatics.
+The following two modules are compulsory for all students: Information Systems; and Project Management for Informatics.

 The Introduction to Software Development module is compulsory for students without a computing or information systems degree or appropriate experience, and may be taken as an option by other students.